 The front and rear elements are fluorine-coated, helping dust and water drops to shed off (or easily blow off) of the front and rear lens elements.
 Cleaning problematic issues, such as fingerprints, is considerably easier with fluorine coating, a difference especially appreciated in the field.

 Notice these game-changing numbers: The RF 70-200mm F4 L Lens has a retracted size of only 3.3 x 4.7" (83.5 x 119mm) and weighs a mere 24.5 oz.
 (695g).
-That size and weight are similar to the Canon RF 24-105mm F4 L IS USM Lens.
+That size and weight is similar to the Canon RF 24-105mm F4 L IS USM Lens.
 That size will fit vertically in packs that required horizontal orientation for all previous lenses in this class.
 That size and weight will require little effort to carry all day.

 In addition to weighing less, this shorter lens's weight is shifted rearward for a better overall balance.